ahosny333/dockerize_nlp_app/README.md

   - The application is split into two main Docker containers:
     - Flask application container.
     - PostgreSQL database container.

+- **Containers Orchestration using Kubernetes:**
+  - the applicaion is deployed locally through minikube cluster containing:
+    - PostgreSQL deployment and with ClusterIP service.
+    - Flask APP deployment with LoadBalancer service
+    - Secret containing DOCKERHUB_USERNAME and DOCKERHUB_PASSWORD to pull the created image of the application
+    - Secret containg application environment variables and credentials for applicaion and PostgreSQL

-- **CI/CD Pipeline:**
+- **CI/CD Pipeline using Jenkins:**
-  - Automated building, testing, and deployment through Jenkins.
+  - Full automate building, testing, and deployment through Jenkins.
   - Docker image building and publishing to Docker Hub.
   - Deployment automation using Ansible, Kubernetes, and AWS CloudFormation.

+- **IAC using AWS cloudformation:**
+  - Provision AWS infrastructure using AWS CloudFormation (VPC, public network, Internet Gateway, routing table, EC2, security groups).

 ---